More on struct and trait

 #![allow(unused)] fn main() { fn notify<T: Summary + Display>(item: &T) {} }

-.
-If we want to use many trait bounds, we can use where
+Display.
+If we want to use many trait bounds, we can use where as follows.

 #![allow(unused)] fn main() { fn some_function<T, U>(t: &T, u: &U) -> i32 where T: Display + Clone, U: Clone + Debug {} }